 As the residents of Doheny Estates will tell you, the views afforded by this neighborhood are those 'only shared by jetliners.'
-This fact alone would make the Marcheeta Place a coveted residence, but in addition to its prized location, the home also finds itself destined for the last lot permitting a two-story build.
+This fact alone would make the Marcheeta Place a coveted residence, but in addition to its prized location, the home also found itself destined for the last lot permitting a two-story build.
 Alas, this project never made it out of the design phase.

 A 236-foot-long Bar

-Marcheeta Place takes a subdued approach to its distinguished surroundings.
-Designed as a 236-foot long by 36-foot wide bar extracted from a 20-foot grid, it will sit on a double lot abutting a 100-foot mountain hillside that rises from the site.
+For Marcheeta Place, we took a subdued approach to its distinguished surroundings.
+Designed as a 236-foot long by 36-foot wide bar extracted from a 20-foot grid, it was to sit on a double lot abutting a 100-foot mountain hillside that rises from the site.
 The structure resembles a “floating” wood and glass box (the second story), which sits atop a concrete and glass plinth (the ground floor).
-The design in many ways is an oversized wood sun porch, partly influenced by the sun porches of traditional homes, but more largely drawing inspiration from Japanese engawas1.
+The design, in many ways, is an oversized wood sun porch - partly influenced by the sun porches of traditional homes, but more largely drawing inspiration from Japanese engawas1.
 Similarly, the base of the home pulls from the Japanese tradition of wagoya2, in our expression snap ties that join the concrete slabs are exposed.
 If we were to characterize this vernacular in more simplistic terms, it is akin to a Craftsman home expressed as a module.

 Nature vs. City